 I want the best for my cats.
 At the same time, I want to be able to play with them.
 Please shed light on the subject.

-Good observation!
+Good observation about cat loser pointers!
 Cats seem to go crazy pointlessly chasing the elusive beam of light.
-Laser pointers and laser toys can frustrate cats, overstimulate them, and, in some cases, cause them to act aggressively toward playmates.
-In the majority of cases, lasers pointers should be left at the office where they fulfill their raison d'être -- pointing out specifics in presentations.
+Cat laser pointers and cat laser toys can frustrate kitties, overstimulate them, and, in some cases, cause them to act aggressively toward playmates.
+In the majority of cases, lasers pointers should be left at the office where they fulfill their raison d’être — pointing out specifics in presentations.

 Most often, I discourage people from using laser pointers to play with cats.
 There are so many other exciting toys to use.
 Nevertheless, there are situations when laser pointers are the only way cats can be played with.
 It is either laser play or no play.